How to Identify a Phishing Email

 Uploaded Image (Thumbnail)

-• Being able to identify Phishing attempts is an invaluable skill that could very well make you the hero of our organization.
+• Being able to identify phishing attempts is an invaluable skill that could very well make you the hero of our organization.

 Uploaded Image (Thumbnail)

-• Attackers may also use AI Chat bots to gain information.
+• Attackers may also use AI chatbots to gain information.

 Uploaded Image (Thumbnail)